-India has always been a land of exuberant mythology, mysticism and legends.
-It has been a land where always, the victory of good and the just has prevailed over darkness and wicked.
-And there are many good examples to establish this, whether it be the story of Lord Krishna defeating Kansa or Lord Rama vanquishing the demon king Ravana.
+India has always been a land of mythology, mysticism and legends where, always, the victory of good and the just has prevailed over darkness and the wicked.
+And there are many good anecdotes to establish this fact in the Hindu Itihaas, whether it be the story of Lord Krishna defeating Kansa or Lord Rama vanquishing the demon king Ravana.

-Apparently, the upcoming festival of Dussehra means different things to different people.
-Yes, on this auspicious day some people fast, and there are many people, specifically children who like to visit and enjoy the Dusshera melas, seeing the Raavan effigy burning down in the holy fire.
+Talking about festivals, the upcoming festival of Dussehra means different things to different people.
+Yes, on this auspicious day some people fast, and there are many people, specifically children who like to visit and enjoy the Dussehra melas (fairs), seeing the Raavan effigy burning down to the ground in the holy fire.

-Let’s discover some of the most unique ways in which the festival of Dusshera is celebrated in our country.
+Let’s discover some of the most unique ways in which the festival of Dussehra is celebrated in our country.

 On this pious occasion, one can see the whole city light up in the fervour of godly excitement.
-At many of the places, decorated pandals, artistic idols of the Goddess Durga and fancy light decorations can be seen.
+At many places, decorated pandals, artistic idols of the Goddess Durga and fancy light decorations can also be seen.
 There are even many cultural performances by the local people.